Already thinking about winter holidays? We found 6 hot and cold eco friendly resorts to inspire you!

-Summer holidays have ended for many, and for those of us who are already tired of city life, it’s time to plan for the next big holiday period – winter!
+Summer holidays have ended.
+And for those of us who are already tired of city life, it’s time to plan for the next big holiday period – winter!

 And you know what?
 Winter holidays can even be even better than summer ones.
 Staying in town in summer is just about bearable, thanks to longer days, outdoor patios, and better weather.
 But who wouldn’t want to swap dark, cold winter days in the city for spectacular sunsets on a beach?

 No matter where you prefer to get away, it’s always a good idea to vote with your wallet and choose an eco-friendly hotel.
-I mean, with climate change affecting all of us, wouldn’t you feel better offsetting your air miles and choosing a vacation property designed to minimise its impact on the environment?
+I mean, wouldn’t you feel better about choosing a vacation property designed to minimise its impact on the environment?